TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 7. Refine particles
 8. Repeat for further improvements

 This cycle is typically run after the first classification and refinement, and repeated to progressively improve resolution.
-Each iteration should result in better maps—both visually and by FSC resolution.
+Each iteration should result in better maps, both visually and by FSC resolution.

-Before starting you have to do the following:
+Before starting, you have to do the following:

 - **Generate a bin1 reference**: run a Reconstruct job from your last refinement (at bin4) but resconstruct with bin1 and appropriate box size (4 times your bin4 box size).
 Use the output of Refine3D as input here.